jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-All the logic for getting the comments and the author was encapsulated in this
+All the logic for getting the comments and the author is encapsulated into this
 **resolver** function and is now reusable.
-If we have any node that has a `Post`
+If we have any other nodes that have a `Post`
 type as a child, we can just call this resolver and handling of `author` and
 `comments` will be immediately available.